 Don’t be tempted to wear baby blue or pink, or icy violet as they will make your skin look gray.
 When wearing darker neutrals, balance them with lighter shades.
 Always keep your makeup colors warm.
 Salmon and peachy shades of blush and lipstick will make you come alive.

-For your investment pieces, look for chocolate, pewter, moss, gray green, and bronze in place of traditional black pieces.
+For your investment pieces, look for chocolate, pewter, moss, and bronze in place of traditional black pieces.
 These are your neutrals.

 If you are a Cool, this means that you are either a Cool Summer or a Cool Winter.

 You probably can’t stand wearing any shade of brown or orange and instinctively prefer pinks.
 All of your colors should have a cool undertone since warm colors will make your skin look sallow.
 Medium to deep shades are best on you.

 If you do wear browns, make sure they have a pinkish tone to them.
 Balance darker neutrals with lighter and brighter shades.
 Beware of brown based lipsticks, especially pale nude shades.

 When you shop for investment pieces, look to grays, navy, spruce, and teal.
 These are your neutrals.

 If you are a Clear, this means that you are either a Clear Spring or a Clear Winter.